 “There are a lot of horses being kept stallions that really shouldn’t be,” Stan says.
 “Everybody has got their own opinions, but you want to keep improving on the bloodlines.
 Everybody wants to stand a stallion, but every colt born is not necessarily a stallion.
 There are so many good horses out there nowadays that you don’t need to mess around with the bad ones.
 People need to look at that a little more.”

 It’s important, he says, to eliminate undesirable characteristics from a gene pool, such as irritable attitudes and conformation flaws.

 Pete says he can’t stress enough his belief that horses need to have good minds and dispositions.
 He simply doesn’t have room for anything else.
 As far as Pete is concerned, horses with good minds and dispositions are more trainable and work better.

 Plus, Billy points out the potential problem of selling a stallion.

 In 2002, he said there were so many studs around that “a real good gelding can be worth more money than a stud that’s not doing too much.”

 A stallion must prove himself in the winners circle to be a profitable investment.

-Stan explained that good stallions can bring in more money.
-However, he said it was harder to sell them because the market is limited.
-According to Stan, most people preferred to ride a gelding than a stallion, unless it was going into a breeding program.
+Stan explains that good stallions can bring in more money.
+However, he says it is harder to sell them because the market is limited.
+According to Stan, most people prefer to ride a gelding than a stallion, unless it is going into a breeding program.